Easy Pressure Cooker Spiced Black Beans (vegan)

 Ingredients

-• 1/2 cup fresh salsa of choice *Use a restaurant-style
+- 1/2 cup fresh salsa of choice *Use restaurant-style

 Instructions

-• Rinse and drain the black beans.
+- Rinse and drain the dried black beans.
 Add them to the pressure cooker.

-• Secure the lid, set the vent to pressure, choose high pressure and cook time 50 minutes.
+- Secure the lid, set the vent to pressure, set to high pressure and cook time 37 minutes.

-• Gently remove the lid and give the beans a good stir.
-Remove the bay leaf.
+- Gently remove the lid, carefully remove the bay leaf, and give the beans a good stir.
+Serve warm.

 Notes